avivspinner/avivspinner.github.io/index.md

 ![an image of my face](./docs/assets/images/my_head.png)

 This website is under construction !
+And possibly broken??

 I am a graduate student in Debora Marks' lab where I research ML for Biology.